YeasirArafatRatul/DuarDo-Desktop-Assistant/README.md

 # DuarDo-Desktop-Assistant
-A simple Desktop Assistant with Python using TTS
+A simple Desktop Assistant with Python using Text TS

 You have to install "pyttsx3" pakage in your system.
 Just command this:

 pip install pyttsx3